The Correct Way to Measure Inference Time of Deep Neural Networks

 The network latency is one of the more crucial aspects of deploying a deep network into a production environment.
 Most real-world applications require blazingly fast inference time, varying anywhere from a few milliseconds to one second.
-But the task of correctly and meaningfully measuring the inference time, or latency, of a neural network requires profound understanding.
+But to correctly measure inference time or latency of a neural network requires profound understanding.
 Even experienced programmers often make common mistakes that lead to inaccurate latency measurements.
 The impact of these mistakes has the potential to trigger bad decisions and unnecessary expenditures.

-In this post, we review some of the main issues that should be addressed to measure latency time correctly.
+In this post, we review some of the main issues that should be addressed to measure inference time or latency correctly.
 We review the main processes that make GPU execution unique, including asynchronous execution and GPU warm up.
-We then share code samples for measuring time correctly on a GPU.
+We then share code samples to measure inference time correctly on a GPU.
 Finally, we review some of the common mistakes people make when quantifying inference time on GPUs.

 We begin by discussing the GPU execution mechanism.
 In multithreaded or multi-device programming, two blocks of code that are independent can be executed in parallel; this means that the second block may be executed before the first is finished.
 This process is referred to as asynchronous execution.
 In the deep learning context, we often use this execution because the GPU operations are asynchronous by default.
 More specifically, when calling a function using a GPU, the operations are enqueued to the specific device, but not necessarily to other devices.
 This allows us to execute computations in parallel on the CPU or another GPU.